-What's your #bewellcal game plan?
+What is your be well game plan?

+UC Berkeley students face high amounts of stress.
+Whether we like it or not, stress is a part of our lives.
+So it’s not about avoiding stress but knowing yourself (your limits and your strengths) and being proactive.
 Believe it or not, sometimes a little stress can be helpful, motivating us to prepare and perform.
-Finding the right balance and attitude towards stress helps.
+Finding the right balance and attitude toward stress helps.
 Take time to learn more about stress and how to manage it.

 - Information on Stress Management

-Factors associated with resilience include: making realistic plans and following through, having a positive view of yourself, communication and problem solving skills, and management of strong feelings and emotions.
+Factors associated with resilience include: making realistic plans and following through, having a positive view of yourself, communication and problem-solving skills, and management of strong feelings and emotions.

 People often notice the things in life that are going wrong but take less time to savor the components of life that are going right.
 Considering aspects of your life for which you are thankful can help you to develop a positive perspective.
-Practicing gratitude in your day to day life can be a useful skill.
+Practicing gratitude in your day-to-day life can be a useful skill.

 Some tips for practicing gratitude: